lalomorales22/oss-batch-processor/README.md

 - **Phone access**: Check firewall: `sudo ufw allow 5001`

 **Performance:**
-- This is designed for overnight processing with large models
+- This is designed for overnight processing with the gpt-oss:20b model from ollama
-- Use smaller model for testing: `ollama pull llama2`

 For detailed troubleshooting, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md)